April 16

 Every student deserves to have the best PSAT tips at the ready to help them step up to the batter’s box on testing day, prepared to smash each question out of the park!

-As an underutilized, underestimated resource, the PSAT contains a lot of unknowns for students and their families - starting with the most basic fact that its name doesn’t stand for Practice SAT, as most people believe.
+As an underutilized, underestimated resource, the PSAT contains a lot of unknowns for students and their families – starting with the most basic fact that its name doesn’t stand for Practice SAT, as most people believe.
+The PSAT stands for the Preliminary SAT.

 That’s not to say that it isn’t great practice; it absolutely is.